Status-6 Oceanic Multipurpose System: Overview

-The Poseidon is intended to serve as response to U.S. withdrawal from the ABM treaty and to increase the Russian capability to overcome the U.S. missile defense systems, such as anti-ballistic missiles, railguns, or laser weapons, etc.
+The Poseidon is intended to serve as response to U.S. withdrawal from the ABM treaty and to increase the Russian capability to overcome the U.S. missile defense systems, such as anti-ballistic missiles, etc.

 The Poseidon warhead can contaminate a large area with radiation.
 For this purpose, the Poseidon is speculated to be equipped with a cobalt bomb.
 The Poseidon could be a radiological second strike weapon.

 Normal (not salted) thermonuclear weapons cause radioactive fallout primarily through neutron activation of material at the detonation site.
 Unless the detonation happens at low depths in shallow waters, an underwater detonation will have its fallout greatly reduced, except for at the surface immediately above, near the base surge.
 Much of the radioactivity will be deposited in the sea, and be carried by ocean currents.
 Water (and air) will not form radioisotopes suitable for radiological warfare when neutron activated, however the seawater-salt will, and the seabed may.

 If used against an aircraft carrier battle group, the battle group would have reduced chances of defending itself against it.
-The drone could detonate its very large warhead at standoff range, and anti-submarine warfare units would have very little time to react because of the speed at which it travels.
+The drone could detonate its very large warhead at standoff range, and anti-submarine warfare units would have very little time to react because of the speed at which it is speculated to travel.